-For many dog owners, the same often holds true, especially when your beloved pet gets fleas and you realize how toxic and dangerous many of the commercial flea treatments can be.
+For many dog owners, the same often holds true, especially when your beloved pet gets fleas and you realize how dangerous many of the commercial flea treatments can be.

-The good news is, you can make your own homemade dog flea shampoo that has none of the terrifying side effects and all of the potency.
+The good news is, you can make your own homemade dog flea shampoo.
+It will have few of the terrifying side effects, while remaining potent and effective.

-Vet Info recommends a simple three-ingredient flea shampoo recipe you can mix up right away, plus several other homemade anti-flea dog shampoo recipes that can ease itching and repel future flea invasions.
+Vet Info recommends a simple three-ingredient flea shampoo recipe you can mix up right away.
+The site has several other homemade anti-flea dog shampoo recipes that can ease itching and repel future flea invasions.

 At this point, it probably won’t surprise you to learn that many of the same treatments that nourish and condition human hair can have the same beneficial results with dogs.

-A rosemary rinse is not only a natural antifungal (so it is great for dogs with yeast issues) but send fleas packing and leave your dog smelling as good as dinner!
+A rosemary rinse is not only a natural antifungal (so it is great for dogs with yeast issues) but it sends fleas packing and leaves your dog smelling as good as dinner!